-GC has conducted Human Rights Risk Assessment (HRRA) within GC group since 2015 to identify, prevent and mitigate any human rights risks throughout the value chain due to the business operations.
-These risk assessments cover the different activities at country level, industries sectors and operational sites in which the company operates, joint ventures where GC has management control, as well as Tier 1 feedstock and non-feedstock supplier and service.
+GC has conducted Human Rights Risk Assessment (HRRA) within the GC group since 2015 to identify, prevent and mitigate any human rights risks throughout the value chain due to business operations.
+These risk assessments cover different activities at the country level, industry sectors, and operational sites in which the company operates, joint ventures where GC has management control, as well as Tier 1 feedstock and non-feedstock suppliers and services.
 These assessments are conducted every three years.

 Moreover, GC conducts HRRA to establish effective management practices for the operational areas at risk, identify human rights related issues and assess impact on risky groups and vulnerable groups which covers women, children, minorities, indigenous people, migrant workers, third-party contracted labor, person with disabilities, LGBTQI+, senior citizens and pregnant women.
 The HRRA also includes any impacts at a national, operation and individual level.
 Criteria for risk assessment regarding the human rights are considered based on two factors; the likelihood and the impact.
 The assessment covers six human rights aspects include labor rights, community rights, supply chain, safety, environment and customer’s rights.

-According to the HRRA results, GC has established measures to control and mitigate impacts which may occur as well as assessed the residual risks after established preventive and correction actions regarding human rights for its business operation.
-This is to ensure that the human rights management approach is effective for controlling the impacts throughout the value chain.
+According to the HRRA results, GC has established measures to control and mitigate impacts that may occur, as well as assessed the residual risks after establishing preventive and corrective actions regarding human rights for its business operations.
+This is to ensure that the human rights management approach is effective in controlling the impacts throughout the value chain.

 GC Human Rights Risk Assessment Matrix